 Because of the thinner and harder knife, you should not use excessive force or force your way through some food.
-You can think about mincing onion, let the knife do the work for you, and don’t force your knife or dig your knife in the cutting board.
+You can think about mincing onion, letting the knife do the work for you, and don’t force your knife or digging your knife into the cutting board.
 The same applies to Frozen food or bones.
 Don’t try to force your way through anything but let the knife do the work for you.

 Scraping on the cutting board

-What most people also like to do is scraping the food together with the cutting edge.
-While combining this motion with some force, you increase the chipping rate and one of the reasons you see microchips across the cutting edge on Japanese knives with a high Rockwell rating.
+What most people also like to do is scrape the food together with the cutting edge.
+While combining this motion with some force, you increase the chipping rate, and one of the reasons you see microchips across the cutting edge on Japanese knives with a high Rockwell rating.

 Twisting the blade

-The same applies to the twisting motion, and you should always cut completely through some food like root vegetables and do not twist the knife to break the food off.
+The same applies to the twisting motion, and you should always cut completely through some food like root vegetables, and not twist the knife to break the food off.

 Don’t cut cheese